nofrixion/woocommerce-plugin/readme.txt

 == Description ==

-The NoFrixion for WooCommerce plugin provides a convenient way to access the NoFrixion payment gateway from WooCommerce.
+The NoFrixion for WooCommerce plugin provides a convenient way to access the NoFrixion payment gateway.

 Supported payment options are: